computed-axial-lithography/CAL-software-Matlab/docs/imageset.rst

                         * array_offset    - offset in the z-direction in pixels of each copy from each other
                         * size_scale_factor    - size scaling of the projection within the image
                         * intensity_scale_factor    - intensity scaling of the projection within the image (intensity saturates at 255)
-                        * invert_vert          -  flip orientation of the projeciton within the image over the transverse or horizontal axis
+                        * invert_vert          -  flip orientation of the projection within the image over the transverse or horizontal axis
                         * rotate        - rotation in degrees of the projection within the image
+                        * angles(ONLY FOR BACKWARD COMPATIBILITY) - angles of the input 3D projection matrix

                         +------------------------+-----------------+
                         | **image_params.x**     |**Default value**|